-With the 20-pin Communications Harness (PN: 808-0820), the Freedom XC PRO can be wired to inhibit inverter operation in the absence of a vehicle's (or vessel's) +12VDC ignition control signal.
-This feature can avoid unnecessary battery drain that would otherwise occur if the inverter/charger was operated without a charging source such as the vehicle alternator.
+The Freedom XC can be wired to inhibit inverter operation in the absence of a vehicle's (or vessel's) ignition control signal.
+This feature can avoid unnecessary battery drain that would otherwise occur if the inverter was operated without a charging source such as the vehicle alternator.